-The View of Valletta from the rooftop of our hotel
+The View of Valletta from the rooftop of our hotel in Sliema

 I flew into Malta with zero expectations of the country.
 I did my bit of pre-departure research and looked up some good spots for photos, places to see, food to eat, but that was all.
 I knew that Malta had some of the oldest archaeological sites to visit, and some of the oldest history as well.
 Flying over the islands and into Malta gave an idea of the geographical landscape.
 The island is rocky with cliffs dropping off into the sea around the island, providing a natural barrier in wartime situations.